Emerging Benefits and Aromatherapy Uses of Juniper Berry Essential Oil

 Although juniper berry essential oil is a little more expensive than that derived from the needles, it is far more effective in aromatherapy and therefore you actually use much less of it in your treatments.
 This makes it work out no more expensive than the needle oil in the long run, plus it smells much nicer too!

 Juniper berry is a stimulating essential oil with an unsurpassed cleansing and purifying action, which makes it effective in the fight against cellulite and water retention.
 To benefit from its diuretic action, blend it with sweet fennel, cypress and grapefruit essential oils and massage the affected area.
-For the best results, treat twice daily with combinations of massage and baths.
+For the best results, treat twice daily with combinations of body massage and aromatherapy baths.

 Traditionally known to have an affinity to the urino-genital tract, juniper berry essential oil still remains many therapists first choice for the treatment of cystitis.
 At home it can be used in a douche or a hip bath, as well as massaged onto the abdomen.
 Of course if symptoms persist you should see your doctor rather than treat it yourself.

 Problem skin conditions such as acne, dermatitis and weeping eczema respond very well to juniper berry essential oil, where it imparts an antiseptic, astringent and soothing action.
-Used in a carrier lotion juniper berry is helpful with seborrhea of the scalp, and in creams and lotions it is a tonic for dull, oily and congested skin.
+Used in a carrier lotion juniper berry is helpful with seborrhoea of the scalp, and in creams and lotions it is a tonic for dull, oily and congested skin.

 Juniper berry oil is an effective neurotonic which can help with cases of stress, anxiety and general burn-out.
 Its overall effect on the emotional system is one of strengthening and cleansing, helping to dispel negative emotions such as insecurity, loneliness, sadness and guilt.